DRKSHADOW311/DRKSHADOW311/README.md

 ## Hi there 👋

+About Me:
+  I'm a recent Master of Computer Science graduate that is looking to refine his programming skills through personal projects and collaboration.

+  - Im currently working on a comprehensive react native loadout website for the game CS2 to specifically hone in on my web development abilities.
+  - I have a trove of ideas for future projects!
+  - I can program in Python, however I am actively learning JavaScript, Java and C++.
+  - I am very interested in working on video games and graphic design.
 <!--
 **DRKSHADOW311/DRKSHADOW311** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.